Resources

 Try for free today!

-The tactics that produce results with mass affluent clients—digital leads, broad referral requests, event follow-ups—lose effectiveness quickly as you move up the wealth spectrum.
-An Accenture Wealth Management Consumer Study found that over half of investors feel the advice they receive is too generic.
-At the HNW level, generic outreach gets filtered faster because the prospect has more experience recognizing it and less patience for it.
+The tactics that produce results with mass affluent clients, digital leads, broad referral requests, event follow-ups, lose effectiveness quickly as you move up the wealth spectrum.
+Generic outreach gets filtered faster at this wealth level because prospects have more experience recognizing it and less patience for it.

 1. The spouse or domestic partner